citsystems/jsify/README.md

-# jsify
+# JSify

-JSify is a powerful library designed to seamlessly convert Python objects to JSON-compatible formats and vice versa.
-This library is particularly useful for integrating Python applications with JavaScript frameworks, enabling smooth data exchange and manipulation.
+`Jsify` is a powerful Python library designed to allow you to use Python `dict`, `list`, `tuple` and `object` types in the manner you can use objects in JavaScript.
+With JSify, you can access properties of these objects using dot notation instead of square brackets, making your code cleaner and more intuitive.

 ## Features

-- **Easy Conversion**: Convert Python objects to JSON-compatible `JsonObject` and back with minimal effort.
+- **Dot Access**: Access dictionary and object properties using dot notation.
-- **Decorator Support**: Use decorators to automatically handle JSON conversion for function inputs and outputs.
+- **Seamless Conversion**: Convert between Python objects and JSON-compatible formats effortlessly.
-- **Customizable**: Define custom serialization and deserialization behavior to suit your specific needs.
+- **Decorator Support**: Automatically handle JSON conversion for function inputs and outputs using decorators.
-- **Lightweight**: Designed to be a lightweight solution without unnecessary overhead.
+- **Customizable**: Easily define custom serialization and deserialization behavior.

 ## Installation

-To install jsify, you can use `pip`:
+To install `jsify`, use pip:

 ```sh
 pip install jsify